Retire by stateFigures verified May 31, 2026

 Does Montana tax retirement income?

-Yes, Montana has a state income tax and taxes Social Security benefits, with the amount based on income.
-Some military retirement income can be partly exempt, so the treatment depends on the type of income you receive.
+Yes.
+Montana has a state income tax and taxes your Social Security benefits, with the amount based on your income.
+Some military retirement income can be partly exempt, so what you owe depends on the type of income you have.

 Montana Department of Revenue